rinazbelhaj/EVA/Project 1/Assignment 1B.md

 ![alt+text](https://github.com/rinazbelhaj/EIP/blob/master/kernel.png?raw=true "Kernel")

+## Channels:
+**Channels** are features extracted by convolving **kernels** over an input image.
+Number of channels or features extracted equals the number of kernels used.
+More number of features extracted will help us in identifying images accurately.
+The channels are kept separate to avoid loss of information.
+Each channel carries specific set of information that will be merged together in final layers of neural network to correctly understand an image.

 # Why should we only (well mostly) use 3x3 Kernels?

 # How many times do we need to perform 3x3 convolution operation to reach 1x1 from 199x199 ?